frizatch/OpenRefine-intro/README.md

 ## <a name="why-clean-data"></a>  Why do we need clean data?
 Why do we need clean data?

+## OpenRefine

+OpenRefine is a free, open-source Java application.

 ## GREL
 For data manipulation, Open Refine uses GREL (General Refine Expression Language).